-Indirect quotations, also called indirect discourse or indirect speech, are a nice shortcut when you’re relaying something someone said.
-They provide a summary and allow us to paraphrase instead of giving a verbatim retelling that may not add anything to our writing.
+Indirect quotations, also called indirect discourse or indirect speech, are a nice shortcut when you're relaying something someone said.
+They provide a summary and allow you to paraphrase instead of giving a verbatim retelling that may not add anything to your writing.

 For example, a direct quotation would look like this:

 An indirect quotation would look like this: